 Services & Treatment

-Individualized therapy and parent training programs may be provided with speech-language pathologists, occupational therapists, and psychologists, based on the individual's clinical needs, insurance coverage, and proximity to OHSU.
+- Individual sessions with speech-language pathologists, occupational therapists, and psychologists, based on the needs of particular children, insurance coverage, and proximity to OHSU.

-Individual sessions with clinical psychologists may be provided to address behavioral issues such as food refusal and selectivity, sleep difficulties, aggressive or self-injurious behavior, and adaptive skills around safety.
+- Individual sessions with clinical psychologists to address behavioral issues in children with a diagnosis on the autism spectrum, including food refusal and food selectivity, aggressive or self-injurious behavior, and noncompliance.